 If you like waterborne activities ranging from wakeboarding to fishing to swimming, a pontoon boat can provide a perfect platform.
 If you have a large family or lots of friends who enjoy time on the water, again, pontoons are ideal.
 And if you want the amenities of home when you hit the lake, once again, a pontoon boat can fit the bill.
-Ready to take a look at pontoon boats?
-This short video will show you what they're all about.
+But with so many different styles and models on the market, how do you know which pontoon boat is right for you?
+This short video will show you what they're all about, and help you find the perfect pontoon for all your boating needs.

 These craft may look boxy, and they aren’t designed to take on big seas, but when it comes to fun-filled days on the lake or calm bay, their versatility and functionality are tough to beat.
 Since pontoon boats have a rectangular footprint, every inch of boat provides usable deck space.
 That means there’s room for a crowd, and it’s not unusual to have space for a dozen people when the same length V-hulls can only handle half that number.